Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 5.5.
 Penetration Testing and Internal Risk Assessments.
 MongoDB Atlas undergoes regular reviews from both internal and external security teams.

 5.5.1.
 External Testing.
 Our MongoDB Atlas production environment is subject to an external penetration test by a nationally recognized security firm at least once per calendar year.
-Upon request, we will provide you with a summary letter of engagement that includes the number of high, medium, and low issues identified.
+Upon request, we will provide you with a summary letter of engagement that includes the number of high, medium, and low issues identified, but due to the sensitivity of the information gathered during these tests, we cannot allow customers to perform testing of our production platform.
 Application-level security testing uses a standard application assessment methodology (e.g., OWASP).
 Additionally, external engagements with security consultants may include social engineering and phishing testing.

 5.5.2.
 Internal Testing.
 Internally, MongoDB Atlas undergoes periodic risk assessments, including technical vulnerability discovery and analysis of business risks and concerns.
 The MongoDB security team is also routinely involved in source code review, architecture review, code commit peer review, and threat modeling.

 6. Contingency Planning.